jimnguyen220/readMeGenerator/assets/renderREADME.md

   ## License

  The license for this project is - click the button at the top of the README for a link to information about this license.
+If you chose "None" for the license, there will be no button at the top.

-    None
+    MIT License

   ------------------------------------

   ## Questions

-  This repo was created by ****.
+  This repo was created by **Jim Nguyen**.
 If you have any additional questions, I can be reached on

-  Github: @
+  Github: @jimnguyen220

   -or-

-  Email:
+  Email: jimnguyen220@gmail.com